 The below functions are not exported by ASDF itself, but by UIOP, available since ASDF 3.
-Some of them have precursors in ASDF 2, but we recommend you rely on ASDF 3 for active developments.
-UIOP provides many, many more utility functions, and we recommend you read its README and sources for more information.
+Some of them have precursors in ASDF 2, but we recommend that for active developments, you should rely on the package UIOP as included in ASDF 3.
+UIOP provides many, many more utility functions, and we recommend you read its 'README.md' and sources for more information.

-parse-unix-namestring name & key type defaults dot-dot
+parse-unix-namestring name &key type defaults dot-dot ensure-directory &allow-other-keys [Function]

-ensure-directory & allow-other-keys

-Coerce NAME into a PATHNAME using standard Unix syntax.
+Coerce name into a pathname using standard Unix syntax.